GeotrekCE/Geotrek-admin/docs/configuration.rst

     SESSION_COOKIE_SECURE = True
     CSRF_COOKIE_SECURE = True

-After this, modify the configuration of nginx.conf.in, add your certificate.
+After this, edit `nginx.conf.in` to add your certificate.

 If you generate it with letsencrypt :
 You can use certbot to add the certificate in your configuration.